garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

     query.geometry = buffer;
     ```

 1. For each of the `FeatureLayer` objects in the operational layers of the `SceneView`'s scene or the `MapView`'s map, call `selectFeaturesWithQuery`.
-Use `Enums.SelectionModeNew` to do a new selection, as opposed to adding to or removing from the current selection. _Note: ArcGIS Runtime Quartz Beta 1 highlights selected features on the map but not on the scene.
-It is anticipated that this behavior will be fixed in the ArcGIS Runtime Quartz release._ Add this code after instantiating the query object and setting its geometry:
+Use `Enums.SelectionModeNew` to do a new selection, as opposed to adding to or removing from the current selection.
+Add this code after instantiating the query object and setting its geometry:

     ```
     var operationalLayers = threeD ? sceneView.scene.operationalLayers : mapView.map.operationalLayers;